 When existing paint is flaky, this may suggest that the finish did not bond properly with the wood.
 In most cases, this is a result of grease or moisture seeping into the wood or under the paint.
 Sand these areas down and use a stain-removing spot-primer.

 Step 5: Applying primer-sealer

-This step requires an even coat of primer-sealer.
+This step requires applying an even coat of primer-sealer.
 Apply primer evenly to all surfaces to guarantee a properly bonded coat.
 Primer-sealer offers a solid base for water-based or semi-gloss paints.
-In the past, high-gloss paint was popular for its stain and water resistant features; however, water-based finishes are currently better to work with and offer a more durable finish.
+In the past, high-gloss paint was popular for its stain and water resistant features.
+However, water-based finishes are currently better to work with and offer a more durable finish for kitchen cabinets.

 Step 6: Apply the paint